 When you buy any kind of insurance, insurers take on the risk of something unfortunate happening to you.
 In the case of life insurance, they’re taking on the risk of you dying during the time you hold the policy.
 How low or high risk they think you are will determine whether you’re eligible for cover and, if so, how much you should pay.

 If you state that you have a mental health condition (or have had one in the past) when you apply for life insurance, insurers will definitely want to consider the potential implications of it during the ‘underwriting’ process.
 Most life insurance applications can be accepted automatically, after answering questions about your health and lifestyle, but depending on the info you provide about your mental health condition, your application could be handed over to a (human) underwriter for further review.

 Depending on the condition you have, how severe it is, what treatment you’ve received, and how much it affects your daily life, you might find it more difficult or more expensive to get covered with life insurance.
-This is because mental health conditions can affect your motivation or ability to lead a healthy lifestyle, particularly when it comes to alcohol, drugs, food and exercise – and also because they could be accompanied by a propensity towards self-harm or suicide.
+This is because mental health conditions can affect your motivation or ability to lead a healthy lifestyle – particularly when it comes to things like alcohol, drugs, food, and exercise – and because your condition could cause a propensity towards self-harm or suicide.

 Can you buy life insurance if you’ve had or have a mental health condition?

 You can always apply for life insurance, even if you’ve experienced mental ill health – though the success of your application will vary from insurer to insurer based on the nature of your condition.
 When you apply for life insurance, you always have to answer questions about your health and lifestyle, which includes questions around your: